 - Google Account Data: Back up all Google game data, contacts, calendar entries, email, documents and bookmarks.
 Go to Settings > select Accounts > select Google > select the Google account > check what you want to sync > select Sync.

 - Photos and Videos: Back up your photos and videos in the cloud or on a local computer.
 To back up in the cloud, upload the photos to your chosen photo storage service.
 To use a local computer, connect the phone to the computer and go through the prompts to install drivers (if prompted).
 Then check both your phone’s SD card and the phone’s memory for photos/videos.
 Copy and paste any individual photos or folders of photos to a folder on the computer.

 - Texts and Calls: One of the easiest ways to backup texts and call logs is to use the app SMS Backup and Restore.
 The app is free in the Google Play Store and will guide you through the process.

 When you’re phone is ready to sell, check with MLG Cash to see what it’s worth.
 We frequently pay 30 percent more than other phone buyers, and we’ll show you exactly how much the phone is worth.
 Simply complete an online questionnaire that takes just a couple of minutes, and we’ll show you exactly what we can pay.

 Assuming you like our offer, take the phone to one of our dropoff locations to complete the sale.
 We’ve partnered with UPS Stores, which has more than 5,000 locations, so there’s bound to be a dropoff location near you.

 When you turn the phone in at a dropoff location, someone will confirm that your description was accurate and accept the phone.
-You’ll be paid instantly via MoneyGram or Paypal.
+You’ll be paid instantly via Paypal.